Understanding auto refinancing

 Extended vehicle protection

 Unexpected car repairs can cost up to thousands of dollars, leaving a big “dent” in your bank account or leaving you with a large credit card bill to pay off.
 Adding an extended vehicle protection plan to your refinanced loan can help cover the cost of repairs, giving you added protection by adding the cost into your monthly car payment.
 When selected, your extended vehicle protection usually lasts for a set term or mileage amount, like 48 months or 60,000 miles.
-Pro-tip: Extended vehicle protection plans can be a good option to consider if you do not have a factory warranty on your vehicle.
+Pro tip: Extended vehicle protection plans can be a good option to consider if you do not have a factory warranty on your vehicle.

 Cosmetic care packages

 Want to keep your vehicle looking fresh and new?
 Consider cosmetic care packages add-on if you want to protect your car’s image and, as a bonus, maintain the exterior condition of your vehicle.
-These packages can help cover things like dents and dings, tire and wheel protection, windshield damage (like cracks and chips), and even include emergency roadside assistance.
+These packages can help cover things like dents and dings, tire and wheel protection, and windshield damage (like cracks and chips), and even include emergency roadside assistance.

 Congratulations on your refinanced auto loan